bobmonsour/bobmonsour.com/src/posts/the-evolution-of-my-CSS-pipeline-in-eleventy-part-2.md

 {% endraw %}
 ```

-So, the critital CSS will be inlined, and one or two style sheets will be loaded, depending on the page.
+So, the critical CSS will be inlined, and one or two style sheets will be loaded, depending on the page.

 Ok, I'm back after looking at this closer.
 It's a rabbit hole.
 I ran into more questions than answers.
 For example: